-Cancer Council NSW and Arthritis & Osteoporosis NSW encourage indoor workers to take time for a vitamin D Break.
+This June and July, Cancer Council NSW and Arthritis & Osteoporosis NSW are encouraging indoor workers to: Take time for a vitamin D Break.

-Cancer Council NSW and Arthritis & Osteoporosis NSW are urging indoor workers to make simple choices for a sun safe vitamin D break during April and May by taking the time to get 15 minutes of sun exposure on your hands and forearms in mid-morning or mid-afternoon**, on most days of the week to top up your vitamin D levels.
+Cancer Council NSW and Arthritis & Osteoporosis NSW are urging indoor workers to make simple choices for a sun safe vitamin D break during June and July.

 Remember that Australians have among the highest rates of skin cancer in the world so check UV levels in your local area every day using the SunSmart UV Alert or download the free SunSmart app for iPhone, iPad and Android and use sun protection when UV levels are 3 and above.

 *Care must be taken by people with very fair skin and/or at high risk of skin cancer.
 Always check UV levels in your local area and when UV levels are 3 and above, use sun protection.

 - 6 Easy tips for taking a Vitamin D break

 - Vitamin D, healthy bones and sun protection

 - Vitamin D and sunlight – getting the balance right in